Squid

 Learn about what these branches mean in the taxonomy page.

 Squid are a terrestrial, predatory species found in every continent within the Day Hemisphere.
 They belong to the Bicephalia branch, which means they have two heads (one for feeding and another one for sensing), and they are named after their distinctive feeding head equipped with tentacles.
 Squids are lone, ambush predators with exceptional long-range vision.
-They are expected to be the most significant risk for Noah-1 settlers due to a high likelihood of encounters, aggressive predatory instincts, and deadly surprise attacks.
+They are expected to be a significant risk for Noah-1 settlers due their aggressive predatory instincts and deadly surprise attacks.
 Extreme caution is advised.

 Feeding head

-Squid use tentacles in their feeding head to capture prey, and their harpoon to perforate and kill.
-Once the victim is immobilized by the Squid’s tentacles, muscles surrounding the harpoon propel it forward with explosive force, causing its tip to rip through flesh and bone.
-This results in massive damage and, usually, instant death.
-Once the harpoon is in, its barbs ensure that prey is struck and can’t escape in the unlikely event that it is still alive.
-Squid harpoons are the hardest known structure in all of Proxima b’s life forms.
-They are composed of bone reinforced with a tungsten frame, which makes them very difficult to break and capable of perforating bone and Endocrustae’s skeleton plates.
+Squid use tentacles in their feeding head to capture prey, and their jaws to cut it in half resulting in instant death.
+Once the victim is immobilized by the Squid’s tentacles, muscles surrounding the pincer-shaped jaws propel them forward with explosive force, causing its blade to slice through flesh and bone.
+Squid jaw blades are the hardest known structure in all of Proxima b’s life forms.
+They are composed of bone reinforced with tungsten, which makes them very difficult to break and capable of breaking Endocrustae skeleton plates.

-This combination of tentacles and harpoon to capture and kill prey is an early predatory adaptation that appeared in Squid’s ocean-based ancestors.
-Modern Squid-Sharks, which currently dominate the ocean’s food chain, share the same common ancestor and also have tentacles and a harpoon.
+This combination of tentacles and pincer-shaped jaw is an early predatory adaptation that appeared in Squid’s ocean-based ancestors.
+Modern Squid-Sharks, found in Lumen Mare, share the same common ancestor and also have tentacles and a pincer-shaped jaw.

 Sensing head

 The sensing head is capable of seeing, smelling and hearing.
 Of these senses, vision is by far the most developed.
-Squid have 3 eyes, highly optimized to see in the daytime since they live in permanent daylight as a result of Proxima b’s tidal locking.
+Squid have 3 eyes, highly optimized to see in the Terminator Line’s low light environment since they live in permanent dusk as a result of Proxima b’s tidal locking.
 Squid eyes are covered with structures thought to be photoreceptors similar to Earth life’s retina cones.
 More analysis is needed to establish how these structures work.
 However, if they do perform the same function as retina cones, squid’s eyesight will be roughly 50 times more capable than humans at detecting different shades of color.
 Experiments have shown the following:

 Sensitive to color detection within the visible and ultraviolet spectrums.